arapiermal/ERIMaliSkript/README.md

   - Show all of the data of the table
   - Column & Value
   - etc.
-- //Serializable not yet, Save & Load
+- Save & Load
+  - from CSV